 Starting the degree track with a cohort of other students in the fall, all Multimedia Arts students take the initial software class (joined by other VC students) before diverging into degree-specific classes.
-Along the way, students have a number of opportunities to work on real jobs, collaborate with other students within the other degree tracks, and experience a range of cutting-edge media equipment, facilities, and techniques.
+Students within the other degree tracks, and experience a range of cutting-edge media equipment, facilities, and techniques.

 All of this coursework culminates in a demo reel or staged exhibit that ranges in form and media depending on the student’s area of focus.
 This capstone experience is a way to introduce you to the local business community, and is held at the end of spring term your final year.

-Visual Communications has a great selection of classes covering many aspects of modern photography, including –
+Visual Communications has a wide selection of classes covering many aspects of modern photography, including:

 - Digital photography

 While most of our classes are taught using digital SLRs (single lens reflex cameras), we also offer several traditional black-and-white film classes.

 - ART266 Photography 2

 - ART267 Portrait Photography

 - ART268 Documentary Photography

 - ART142 Intro to Photography